Environment

 We need bold action like the Green New Deal and a transformation of our political and economic systems to combat climate change, centering those most impacted in our policy making.

 It is unacceptable for fossil fuel and energy companies to dictate how we treat our planet.
-We need bold action, and a transformation of our political and economic systems to combat climate change.
-Those who have been and will be most impacted by climate change must be centered in our policies: communities of color and Indigenous populations, along with workers who would be out of employment from a divestment from the fossil fuel industry.
+We need bold action and a transformation of our political and economic systems to combat climate change.
+Those who have been and will be most impacted by climate change must be centered in our policies: communities of color and Indigenous populations, along with impacted workers who deserve a just transition to a clean-energy future.

 Vision and policy priorities